oshaughnessy/sierramountainll/_pages/index.md

 | Dec 1 - Jan 31          | Feb 1 - Feb 22       | Feb 25<br/>(make-up Feb 27) | March 18 |

 Wondering what division to sign up for?
-After you log in to the registration site and fill out your child's basic information, you'll be offered appropriate choices for them.
-You can also find out your player's [league age here](https://www.littleleague.org/play-little-league/determine-league-age/){:target="_blank"}.
+After you log in to the registration site and fill out your child's basic information, you'll be offered the right choices for them.
+If you need to pick between a few, you can find out your player's [league age here](https://www.littleleague.org/play-little-league/determine-league-age/){:target="_blank"}.
 {: .notice}